 Chhena is an incredible source of healthy fat calories with protein, calcium which helps to have healthy strong bones, Vitamin B2, Vitamin B1, which protects nerves, helps carbohydrate metabolism, prevents heart diseases, and helps produce red blood cells.
 This is ideal to consume during breakfast or snack time.
 It is loaded with dietary fibres which help in digestion by improving the metabolism and rich sources of protein, slightly higher than Paneer.

 Bring milk to boil in a saucepan.

 Add lime juice.
-Keep on stirring and until milk gets curdled.
+Keep on stirring and until the milk gets curdled.

-Usually from 1 litre of whole fat milk, yield 350 gram of chhenna.
+Usually from 1 liter of whole fat milk, yield 350 grams of chhena.

 Good Health comes with a healthy weight, neither too more nor too less.
 The Key to healthy weight is what we eat and how much we eat along with moderate to high exercise.In recent years, there has been a proliferation of fad diets which are sold as low fat diets and the best way to lose weight.
 Enough research evidence exists that low fat diets don’t work as these replace fat with easily digested carbs.They try to restrict select nutrients from our daily intake, which results in short term weight loss which ultimately leads to nutrient deficiency .

 Hundreds of diets have been created, many promising fast and permanent weight loss.
 Remember the Atkins diet?
 The grapefruit diet?
 3 day water diet?
 Low carb..
 Blood type diet.. and various celebrity diets?

 Fact is that any diet will work which gives us fewer calories than what we intake.